Giving Back: Community Colleges on the President's Honor Roll for Community Service

 Bunker Hill Community College

 Bunker Hill Community College in Boston is one of the schools appointed to the President's Higher Education Community Service Honor Roll this year.
-This is the fifth consecutive year this school has appeared on the prestigious list, as the school has been recognized every year the honor roll has been in existence.
+This is the fifth consecutive year this school has appeared on the prestigious list, as the school has been recognized every year since the honor roll has existed.
 According to a report at PR-USA.net, this college was recognized by the honor roll for the following three programs:

 Boston Welcome Back Center